sakshig10/Customer_Churn_Prediction/README.md

 Data source: https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset/data

 ## Overview
 This project focuses on predicting telecom customer churn using machine learning models.
-Customer churn, or the rate at which customers leave a service provider, can have a significant impact on a telecom company's profitability and customer satisfaction.
+Customer churn, or the rate at which customers leave a service provider, can significantly impact a telecom company's profitability and customer satisfaction.
 By building predictive models, we aim to identify customers at risk of churning and take proactive measures to retain them.

 ## Problem Setting
 Telecom companies face the challenge of retaining customers in a highly competitive market.
 Customer churn can lead to revenue loss and increased customer acquisition costs.
 To address this challenge, we have collected and analyzed customer data, including billing information, service usage, and customer demographics.